-Follow South Australia’s stunning coastline on a seafood safari, from Whyalla to the state’s far west coast.
+Follow South Australia’s stunning coastline on a seafood safari on the Eyre Peninsula - from Whyalla to the state’s far west coast.

 A smorgasbord of nature’s generosity

-Discover the ultimate seafood safari on the Eyre Peninsula, from the billion-dollar tuna industry in Port Lincoln to an oyster bar in Ceduna.
+Discover the ultimate seafood safari on the Eyre Peninsula, from tuna industry in Port Lincoln to plucking oysters straight from the sea in Ceduna.
 Swim with sea lions and encounter great white sharks off the coast of Eyre Peninsula with a truly unique South Australian cage diving experience.
 The possibilities are endless.

 Download the Seafood Frontier road trip map with suggested stops and enjoy a safari of some of the freshest and most sumptuous seafood on offer.